5.3.6 On-going Payments in Respect of Adoption Support and Special Guardianship Support

 - Annually - All those in receipt of an on-going payment are required to undergo an annual review.
 Allowances Section will write each year to asking whether the child remains with them and whether the payment is still needed by the applicant.
 This is usually undertaken towards the end of the financial year.
 Any recipient who has had an assessment or review of on-going payments from January onwards prior to the review will not need a review until the following year.

 Continuation of the allowance is dependent on a satisfactory response from the recipient that will include documentary evidence that the child continues to reside with them in the form of Child Benefit notification.
 In the case of young people aged over 16 who are in full-time education or training the recipient is required to provide documentary evidence in order for the allowance to be paid.
-(In the case of Residence Order Allowances made after 31.12.08 additional documentation is required - see Residence Order Allowances Procedure.
+(In the case of Residence Order Allowances made after 31.12.08 additional documentation is required - see Child Arrangements Order Allowances Procedure.

 The Allowances Section will on completion of the assessment deal directly with the recipient.
 Where the recipient has a query this should in the first instance be raised with the Allowances Section.
 If a query cannot be resolved the recipient should contact the Manager (Manager- Adoption Support, Manager Special Guardianship Support, Manager- Residence Order Allowance).